johnjac-cisco/local-task-master/docs/tutorial.md

 2. Navigate to the MCP section
 3. Click on "Add New MCP Server"
 4. Configure with the following details:
-   - Name: "Task Master"
+   - Name: "Local Task Master"
    - Type: "Command"
-   - Command: "npx -y --package=task-master-ai task-master-ai"
+   - Command: "npx -y --package=local-task-master local-task-master"
 5. Save the settings

-Once configured, you can interact with Task Master's task management commands directly through Cursor's interface, providing a more integrated experience.
+Once configured, you can interact with Local Task Master's task management commands directly through Cursor's interface, providing a more integrated experience.

 ## Initial Task Generation